tejasanilshah/tejasanilshah.github.io/code/_posts/2025-03-23-prefect-flows-subflows.md

 ### Desired behaviour

-Simply by wrapping the child_flow in a try-except statement and handling the exception we can continue on with the rest of the child-flows.
+Simply by wrapping the call to `child_flow` in a `try-except` statement and handling the exception we can continue on with the rest of the child-flows.

-In Prefect there is some annotation called allow_failure, but there is no documentation on how to use it.
+In Prefect there is an annotation called `allow_failure`, but there is [no documentation](https://reference.prefect.io/prefect/?h=allow_failure#prefect.allow_failure) on how to use it.
-So currently the try-except block is a simple way to get our desired behaviour.
+So currently the `try-except` block is a simple way to get the desired behaviour.

 ```python
 from time import sleep
 from prefect import flow, serve